FortiGate

 • set nssa-default-information-originate enable: It will advertise the default route that already exists in its routing table.

-• set nssa-default-information-originate enable: It will advertise the default route, even the default route doesn’t exist in its routing table, However, the following conditions apply.
+• set nssa-default-information-originate always: It will advertise the default route, even if the default route doesn’t exist in its routing table.
+However, the following conditions apply.

 To advertise the default route, 'always' requires the router to be an ABR, whereas 'enable' only requires that the default route be in the routing table.